top of page

 My Route To Becoming A TV Writer

 Let me start this off by saying, there are so many different ways to break into TV writing.
-And I DID NOT take the easiest route.
+People enter through competitions, through the theatrical world, the feature world, people get notoriety through stand-up or social media, they write a book that gets popular and parlay that experience into TV.

 My Journey to TV Writer...dom